-- Transaction Fees: The transaction fee assumption was 2.5% of the offer equity value - later in the Sources & Uses section we will multiply this amount by the entry equity value of $4,770mm to get $119mm in transaction fees.
+- Transaction Fees: The transaction fee assumption was 2.5% of the offer equity value, which we’ll soon multiply by the entry equity value of $4,770mm to calculate $119mm in transaction fees

-- Cash to Balance Sheet: We assume JoeCo will require $25mm on the B/S at close.
+- Cash to Balance Sheet: We assume JoeCo will require $25mm on the B/S at the closing of the transaction

-- Monitoring Fees: An annual monitoring fee of $5mm will be paid exclusively to WSPCP.
-This sponsor consulting fee will not be divided amongst all the equity owners as it is compensation for the services provided by the consulting arm of WSPCP.
+- Monitoring Fees: An annual monitoring fee of $5mm will be paid exclusively to WSPCP – this sponsor consulting fee will not be divided among all the equity owners as it is compensation for the services provided by the consulting arm of WSPCP

-- Maximum Revolver Capacity: The maximum revolver capacity was stated as $1,000mm.
-We can infer WSPCP and the 2nd Sponsor were able to negotiate and obtain a revolver of this magnitude due to JoeCo’s past profitability and credit rating.
+First off on our financing assumptions, the maximum revolver capacity is stated as $1,000mm.
+We can infer that WSPCP and the 2nd Sponsor were able to negotiate and obtain a revolver of this magnitude due to JoeCo’s past profitability and credit rating.

-- Financing fee is 2.0% for all the debt tranches raised excluding the revolver
+- Financing Fees: The financing fee is 2.0% for all the debt tranches, excluding the revolver

 Unlike a traditional asset-backed revolver, which is tied to a borrowing formula based on a percentage of the borrowers’ inventory and A/R balance, this revolver is unsecured by collateral and based on the future cash flows of JoeCo (i.e. cash-flow based revolver).

 The institutional lender that provided the revolver and unitranche term loan was made aware of the sponsors’ plan to make an add-on acquisition and perform a dividend recap and therefore provided this line of credit to ensure JoeCo has sufficient liquidity available (i.e. “cushion”).